Best time to visit Bali

 February

-• Weather: Similar to January, with plenty of rainfall but slightly decreasing by the end of the month.
+• Weather: Similar to January, with frequent rain showers but slightly decreasing towards the end.

 March

-• Weather: transitioning towards the end of the rainy season, with a mix of rainy and sunny days.
+• Weather: Transitioning towards the end of the rainy season with a mix of rain and sunny days.

 April